Medicenna Reports Second Quarter Fiscal 2023 Financial Results and Operational Highlights

 - Management hosting conference call and webcast today at 8:30 am ET

 TORONTO and HOUSTON, Nov.
-04, 2022 (GLOBE NEWSWIRE) -- Medicenna Therapeutics Corp. (“Medicenna” or “the Company”) (NASDAQ: MDNA TSX: MDNA), a clinical stage immuno-oncology company, today announced its financial results and operational highlights for the quarter ended September 30, 2022.
+04, 2022 (GLOBE NEWSWIRE) -- Medicenna Therapeutics Corp. ("Medicenna" or "the Company") MDNAMDNA, a clinical stage immuno-oncology company, today announced its financial results and operational highlights for the quarter ended September 30, 2022.
 All dollar amounts are in Canadian currency unless otherwise noted.

 "Achievements this quarter have substantively bolstered our clinical dataset and balance sheet, providing support for MDNA11's best-in-class potential and runway through completion of the ABILITY study," said Fahar Merchant, PhD, President and CEO of Medicenna.
 "We are particularly encouraged with promising signs of MDNA11's monotherapy activity in multiple patients with aggressive cancers that are typically resistant to immunotherapy.
 Continued deepening of tumor reduction leading to a confirmed partial response in a fourth-line pancreatic cancer patient is especially heartening, suggesting that MDNA11 may provide durable clinical benefits in immunologically ‘cold' tumors.
 That these data were generated in ABILITY's low and mid-dose escalation cohorts, which is designed primarily to assess safety and pharmacokinetics rather than efficacy, adds to our enthusiasm as we evaluate higher doses and move towards key readouts expected from the trial over the coming quarters."